dev-sda1/ShareX-Uploader/README.md

 # ShareX Uploader
-A custom uploader for ShareX and others written in Python with Flask.
+A custom uploader for ShareX images and files for your server written in Python with Flask.
+Currently in beta, there may be some issues.
+If you do find any please raise a GH issue to let me know

 # Setting up and running the server
 These steps are for NGINX users.
 Apache users can find links to their own steps at the footer.